HaHadaxigua/mess/interpreter/readme.md

 Yaegi is a littel different, bacause it is based on Go, so it can get AST first and then do his work after.

 This [function](https://github.com/traefik/yaegi/blob/master/interp/run.go#L177) is about how Yaegi really do its eval.
 The main idea is wrap a eval into a closure and call it, I guess.

+# Anyway, some tools to build language
+Lex
+Yacc
+LLVM
+Antlr